 The ISB gymnastics program is a community activity and not an ISB athletic sport.
-All ISB students from Pre-K1 to grade 12 may participate, and in addition, community children may also participate if space is available.
+Panther Gymnastics is open to ISB Students Pre-K 1 to Grade 12, and external students if space is available.
 Administration of ISB Panther Gymnastics is managed through the Panther Activities Office (“The Panther’s Den”) and must be paid for separately from student tuition.

 Each class begins with a full-class warm up, and then groups of similar-levels work with the coaches and practice on various equipment based on the Australian Gymnastics System.
 Girls practice and compete on vault, uneven bars, balance beam, and floor exercise, and boys compete in floor exercise, pommel horse, still rings, vault, parallel bars, and horizontal bars.
 The end of each class is conditioning, in which the gymnasts work on strength and cardio.